baydounm/UKB-paper2-supplement/README.md

 STATA_SYNTAX includes the *.do file used for the entire analysis.
 A directory needs to be specified and a similar UK biobank dataset (with equivalent fields) is needed to run this analysis.

+OUTPUT folder is recently added and includes the main Stata Output for the analysis in smcl and txt format.

 ├── FIGURE2
 │   ├── BRAINIMAGE_ATLAS
 │   │   ├── JHU